beckscode/webapp/README.md

 # webapp
 Sky360 Webapp

-Work in Progress.Contains false placeholder data.
+Work in Progress.
+Contains false placeholder data.

-1. Download to your desktop into a folder, name that folder whatever you want, and cd into that folder on command line.
+1. Download to your desktop into a folder, name that folder whatever you want, and on command line cd into that folder.
-2. Type in "python3 manage.py runserver" or whatever your version of python uses.
+2. Type in on command line "python3 manage.py runserver" (or whatever python command your version of python uses).
+Some use 'python' and some use 'py'.
 3. Open your web browser and go to the following links.